Want more info?

-The Foster College of Business Administration sponsors five Business Centers, including a Center for Entrepreneurship, that expose students to the practical applications of “real world” business.
+The Foster College of Business sponsors five Business Centers, including a Center for Entrepreneurship, that expose students to the practical applications of “real world” business.
 The Peoria community also provides a number of co-op and internship opportunities for entrepreneurship students.

 Working in teams, entrepreneurship students serve as consultants to real business clients.
 Students perform numerous activities for their clients, such as designing business plans or analyzing markets.
 These projects provide students with invaluable real world experiences of reasoning, problem solving, decision-making, and professional communication.